davekinkead/big-data-and-democracy/first_draft.md

 As our quick overview of the different forms of political communication through history suggests, the media available to convey messages affects the number and distribution of citizens who may receive it.

 Targeted messaging creates the possibility of wide-ranging narrowcast messaging.
 Such messages are still static, however.
-The combination of big data analytics and social media communication creates the new possibility of transient narrowcast messaging.
+The combination of big data analytics and social media communication creates the new possibility of ephemeral narrowcast messaging.
 These messages are narrowcast because they are received only by selected citizens, who have been selected due to their susceptability to these messages (as indicated through profiling via big data analytics).
-Crucially, it also allows these messages to be transient, as conveying the message via social media means it is hidden from other citizens unless a recipient chooses to reveal it to others.
+Crucially, it also allows these messages to be ephemeral, as conveying the message via social media means it is hidden from other citizens unless a recipient chooses to reveal it to others.
 As Lilleker [-@lilleker_key_2006, p.
 48] rightly observes, narrowcast messages are insecure in that they may still be received by those outside of the targeted audience, or it may be passed onto and reported by the media.^[Lilleker [-@lilleker_key_2006, p.
 48] illustrates this point with the example of the Canadian Liberal Party sending cards to different groups of voters that contained opposing campaign pledges.]

 > The remaining sections are early notes and the original outline.